Germanic umlaut: Orthography and design history

 The German phonological umlaut is present in the Old High German period and continues to develop in Middle High German.
 From the Middle High German, it was sometimes denoted in written German by adding an e to the affected vowel, either after the vowel or, in the small form, above it.
 This can still be seen in some names: Goethe, Goebbels, Staedtler.

 In blackletter handwriting, as used in German manuscripts of the later Middle Ages and also in many printed texts of the early modern period, the superscript e still had a form that would now be recognisable as an e, but in manuscript writing, umlauted vowels could be indicated by two dots since the late medieval period.

 Unusual umlaut designs are sometimes also created for graphic design purposes, such as to fit an umlaut into tightly-spaced lines of text.
-It may include umlauts placed vertically or inside the body of the letter.
+This may include umlauts placed vertically or inside the body of the letter.

 Morphological effects

 Although umlaut was not a grammatical process, umlauted vowels often serve to distinguish grammatical forms (and thus show similarities to ablaut when viewed synchronically), as can be seen in the English word man.
 In ancient Germanic, it and some other words had the plural suffix -iz, with the same vowel as the singular.
-As it contained an i, this suffix caused fronting of the vowel, and when the suffix later disappeared, the mutated vowel remained as the only plural marker: men.
+As it contained an i, this suffix caused fronting of the vowel and, when the suffix later disappeared, the mutated vowel remained as the only plural marker: men.
 In English, such plurals are rare: man, woman, tooth, goose, foot, mouse, louse, brother (archaic or specialized plural in brethren), and cow (poetic and dialectal plural in kine).
-It also can be found in a few fossilized diminutive forms, such as kitten from cat and kernel from corn, and the feminine vixen from fox.
+This effect also can be found in a few fossilized diminutive forms, such as kitten from cat, kernel from corn, and the feminine vixen from fox.
 Umlaut is conspicuous when it occurs in one of such a pair of forms, but there are many mutated words without an unmutated parallel form.
 Germanic actively derived causative weak verbs from ordinary strong verbs by applying a suffix, which later caused umlaut, to a past tense form.
-Some of these survived into modern English as doublets of verbs, including fell and set vs. fall and sit.
-Umlaut could occur in borrowings as well if stressed vowel was coloured by a subsequent front vowel, such as German Köln, "Cologne", from Latin Colonia, or Käse, "cheese", from Latin caseus.
+Some of these survived into modern English as doublets of verbs, including fell and set versus fall and sit.
+Umlaut could occur in borrowings as well if a stressed vowel was coloured by a subsequent front vowel, such as German Köln, "Cologne", from Latin Colonia, or Käse, "cheese", from Latin caseus.

 Parallel umlauts in some modern Germanic languages

+The Standard Dutch pair luis – luizen differs from the rest in that it already features a front diphthong /œy/ (/lœys/ – /ˈlœyzə(n)/), which ultimately comes from a long close back monophthong /uː/, retained in Limburgish dialects in the singular form.
+In the Dutch-based orthography usually used to write Limburgish, the digraph eu and the double uu have the same phonetic values as the long versions of ö and ü in German, that is /øː/ and /yː/, whereas oe is /uː/, the back counterpart of /yː/.